linz/postgresql-tableversion/README.md

 Building Debian packaging
 --------------------------

-Build the debian packages using the following command:
+Build the Debian packages using the following command:

-    dpkg-buildpackage -us -uc
+    dpkg-buildpackage -us -uc -b

 Installing the extension
 ------------------------